We will now begin discussing the development of the intermediate mesoderm

-Kidneys are very good at dealing with slightly reduced mass
+Kidneys are very good at dealing with slightly reduce mass

 and you will have to have a kidney transplant done on the affected person sooner or later

-because these kidneys not only enlarge, but become non-functional.
+because these kidneys not only large but become non-functional.

-causing a massive number of cysts to form.
+causing a massive number of cyst to form.

-There’s also an autosomal recessive version of it that comes from mutation of the PKHD1 gene.
+There’s also another autosomal recessive version of it that comes from mutation of the PKHD1 gene

-Okay, thank you very much for your attention and I'll see you on our next talk.
+Okay.
+Thank you very much for your attention, I'll see you on our next talk.